Live Rateable Value (Live RV)

 Find out what’s changing and why, and how it will affect your charges.

-The Scottish Government has announced that from April 2018, the water industry will move towards using the most up-to-date Rateable Value (RV) as the basis for charging for all properties.
+The Scottish Government has announced that from April 2018, the water industry would move towards using the most up-to-date Rateable Value (RV) as the basis for charging for all properties.

 What does this mean for you?